 We are pleased to welcome corporate and local community/school groups by arrangement.
 Please get in touch and we can further discuss the best available options for your specific group size together and to explain the booking arrangements for groups.

-The autumn and winter seasons are the best months to join in as a group, especially for larger numbers, as we run lots of scrub clearing sessions and can often offer bespoke separate team volunteering days as well.
+The winter season is a great time to join in as a group, especially for larger numbers, as we run lots of scrub clearing sessions and can often offer bespoke separate team volunteering days as well.
 Scrub clearance is the ideal countryside volunteering activity for staff team challenges.

 We have a separate Surrey Countryside Partnerships corporate employee volunteering brochure which fully explains our corporate offer, which you will receive when you make a group enquiry.